ashki23/Linux-notes/shell.md

 install -dvp # make a directory(d), verbose(v) and parent(p)
-cat # concatenate files and print on the standard output zcat # concatenate compressed (zip) files diff file1 file2 compare files line by line.
-Use -y for side by side and -q for report only when files differ less # to view the contents of a text file one screen at a time (less than a text editor) touch # generate a new file that contains no data chmod # change file mode for user(u), group(g) or other(o) to give(+) or take(-) permission for read(r), write(w), or execute(x) (example chmod u+r) echo # display a line of text ex. echo === $(date) cut -f <field number> -d <delimiter> # cut field number based on the delimiter grep # print lines matching a pattern ("global/regular expression/print") sed # stream editor for filtering and transforming text tr # translate or delete characters (for example `tr -d ,` removes comma) awk # pattern scanning and text processing language wc # word count; it counts the number of lines(-l), words(-w), and characters(-m) of files nl # number lines of files
+cat # concatenate files and print on the standard output zcat # concatenate compressed (zip) files diff <file1> <file2> # compare files line by line.
+Use -y for side by side and -q for report only when files differ less # to view the contents of a text file one screen at a time (less than a text editor) touch # generate a new file that contains no data chmod # change file mode for user(u), group(g) or other(o) to give(+) or take(-) permission for read(r), write(w), or execute(x) (example chmod u+r) echo # display a line of text ex. echo === $(date) cut -f <field number> -d <delimiter> # cut field number based on the delimiter grep # print lines matching a pattern (global regular expression print) sed # stream editor for filtering and transforming text tr # translate or delete characters (for example 'tr -d ,' removes comma) awk # pattern scanning and text processing language wc # word count; it counts the number of lines(-l), words(-w), and characters(-m) of files nl # number lines of files